s-rowland/bne_draft/package_requirements/README.txt

                     conda install -c conda-forge PACKAGE-NAME==1.0.4

-    (Step 3): Once the package is installed, you need to document its installation in two places.
+    (Step 3): Once the package is installed, you need to document its installation in three places:

-              <1> First, update the requirements.txt file by overwriting it
+              <1> Update requirements.txt by overwriting it with**:
-              with the following command**:

                     conda list --explicit > requirements.txt

-              <2> Second, update the BNER.yml file by overwriting it with
+              <2> Update BNER.yml by overwriting it with**:
-              the following command**:

                     conda env export --name BNER > BNER.yml

+              <3> Update pacs.csv by overwriting it with**:

+                    python get_pacs.py

     (Step 4): Push changes to GitHub with**:

-                    git add BNER.yml requirements.txt
+                    git add BNER.yml pacs.csv requirements.txt
                     git commit -m "Updated BNER env w/ PKGNAME1, PKGNAME2, ..." git push